Energy Assessment Services in the UK

 SHOW DESCRIPTION

-The indoor air quality of Non-Domestic buildings is a subject of public health importance due to the substantial amount of time people spend in these premises.
-Good indoor air quality can lead to improved productivity at the workplace.
-On the other hand, poor indoor air quality will cause productivity to drop because of comfort problems, ill health and sickness.
+The indoor air quality of non-domestic buildings is a public health concern due to how much time people spend indoors.
+Moreover, good indoor air quality can significantly boost productivity in the workplace.
+Conversely, poor air quality can reduce productivity due to discomfort, illness, and increased sickness absence.

 Non-Domestic EPCs